camba1/cdcon21BuildDriver/README.md

         - `server.js`: Used to configure the app with items like middleware and compression
         - `template.html`: Main page that contains our application.
 We added Bootstrap and Font Awesome CDN references in this page.
     - `static`: Holds static items
-- `Dockerfile`: Used to build the docker image for the web app

 ### Routes